 =INDEX(B3:D11, MATCH(F3, B3:B11, 0),2)

 The final step involves converting the lookup table ranges to absolute references.
-This ensures that when you drag the formula down to fill other cells in the column, the references in the formula do not change.
+This ensures that when you drag the formula down to fill other cells in the column, the references in the formula remain unchanged, which is especially useful when working within the same sheet to maintain consistent references.

 Pro Tip: Using absolute references in your formulas is crucial to prevent them from shifting when dragged.
 By fixing the cell range in your formula, for example, changing C3:C11 to $C$3:$C$11, you anchor the cell references.